 Thanks - I will have a nice day

-By Sue Silvester
+By Colin Silvester

-Posted on January 8th, 2006
+Posted on

 A first time visitor recently commented to me how polite everyone is in Florida.
 “Everyone tells me to have a nice day” she said with a wide grin on her face, “but you know they really mean it so it’s a shame that when the same offer of good wishes is used over here in England, it does not somehow have the same depth of feeling behind it.”
-It made me think… where does the phrase come from?
-I found the following definition in a Teachers guide to good English…… “Have a nice day” Meaning : A salutation, ostensibly to offer good wishes.
-In fact a banal and insincere form of words given to anyone and everyone.
-Evidence of the meaninglessness of the sentiment is the fact that it is even used last thing at night when the opportunity to have a nice day has all but disappeared.
-Origin: US origin - around 1970s.
-Obviously the author never visited Florida !

-Copyright © 2006-2010 by Sue Silvester.
+Copyright © by Colin Silvester.

-Visit My HomepageView Slideshow of ImagesRSS Feed
+Send Me an EmailRead My GuestbookSign My GuestbookView Slideshow of ImagesRSS Feed

-Sue Silvester Last Minute Villas Profile64,821
+Colin Silvester Last Minute Villas Profile14,397

 Last Minute Villas